 Babies resort to cluster feeding due to various reasons:

-Babies experience rapid growth during the first two to four months of life.
+Babies experience rapid growth during the first year of their life (4).
 And, this is the phase when babies require more milk.

 - The baby is fussy and cries often during breastfeeding